The 16 Days of Activism Against Gender-based Violence was started by activists in 1991 at the inauguration of the Women’s Global Leadership Institute.

 Did you know children and young people are often invisible and become ‘forgotten’ or ‘silent’ victims when it comes to family and domestic violence?

-Berry Street’s Y-Change team, a social change platform for young people aged 18 to 30 with lived experience using community services, have recently co-created important research around children and young people’s experiences of family and domestic violence and aimed to better understand their needs.
+Berry Street’s Y-Change team, a social change platform for young people with lived experience, have recently co-created important research around children and young people’s experiences of family violence aiming to better understand their needs.

 The story of children and young people’s experiences of violence is typically told by professionals.
 But as our project and article explore, when professionals share power, platforms and space with lived experience, we can write our own narratives and change the course of the story for other children and young people.